 When will the program begin?
 The first class will matriculate in fall 2020.
-We will begin accepting applications in fall 2019 for admission for fall 2020
+We began accepting applications in fall 2019 for admission for fall 2020.

 What kind of professional skills will I receive from this program?
 Graduates will gain a variety of skills, and, depending on focus, be able to help organizations analyze policies for reducing risk and improving security, identify and manage cyber risk, determine the privacy threats from proposed technology, recover from cyber-attacks — and much more.
 Potential positions for graduates of the program include policy advocate for a civil society organization; a staffer in agencies and legislative bodies concerned with privacy or cybersecurity policy; a threat detection analyst in the private sector; a policy analyst at a think tank; or a policy officer in global private industry.

 Will I be able to find a job with this degree?
 The landscape is auspicious.
 From 2013-17, demand for master’s-level cybersecurity policy professionals increased seven times and it is projected to continue to grow by 28% over the next decade.
 In 2017, the largest portion of cybersecurity policy positions are in the consulting and professional services (43%) industry, indicating that organizations may be outsourcing the function, potentially because it is challenging to find talent.